puvishasundar/CyberLens-Ai/README.md

 - **"What CyberLens Protects Against"** — 5 cards: Fake Jobs, Phishing Links, QR Scams, Fake Recruiters, Fraud PDFs
 - **"How It Works"** — 4-step flow: Upload → AI Analysis → Risk Scoring → Threat Report
 - **"Why This Project Matters"** — an honest, mission-driven message about the real-world problem of scam fraud targeting students and job seekers
-- **"Future Vision" Roadmap** — 6 planned features including VirusTotal API integration, email header analysis, BERT model upgrade, PWA mobile app, Telegram/Slack bot, and the already-live multilingual detection (marked ✅)
+- **"Future Vision" Roadmap** — 5 planned features actually listed in the app: a mobile-responsive application, an AI chatbot to guide users, a complete multilingual *website interface* (today only the scam-detection engine is multilingual, not the UI chrome), voice scam detection from uploaded audio, and user login with saved scan history
-- Footer credits the team and lists the tech stack
+- Footer credits the team (Puvisha S, Vidhya Priya P, Hemanthika M) and lists the tech stack

 ---